LucasDelfino92/morrowindsharp/modlist.md

 For a dialogue mod to be included in this list, it must address a considerable problem with the game's existing dialogue.
 As it is, the most noticeable issue with Morrowind's dialogue is the repetition of the "No Lore" greetings.

+- [**GreetDistanceReducer**](https://www.nexusmods.com/morrowind/mods/43994) by helswake: NPCs will not shout at you as often when you walk by.
+They will still greet you, though, you just have to be a bit closer.
 - [**Greetings for No Lore**](https://www.nexusmods.com/morrowind/mods/46063) by Caeris: replaces the three standard No Lore greetings with over sixty new ones.
+- [**Outfit Greetings Tweaked**](https://www.nexusmods.com/morrowind/mods/46066?) by Anille: greetings regarding clothes are now limited to clothiers, nobles and snooty High Elves.

 ## FINISHING TOUCHES